Welcome to Oak Bay Archives

 Victoria, British Columbia V8R 1G2

-Closed to visitors and researchers until further notice, enquiries welcome.
+Closed to visitors and researchers in person until further notice, enquiries welcome.

 Tel: 250-598-3290 (please include an email address in your message if possible)